my-realm/musings/current-medical-industry.md

 	1. Siphoning and stashing the unearned cash income or laundering it, via shell corporations, or international tax havens, or other common methods of cheating and tax evasion.

-	1. Being perfectly content and confident that the customer any ways won't report the Customer's Copy of a receipt to any government agency; and also relying on the fact that most investigative agencies do not have the incentive or the means to search for all of the Customers' Copies of a merchant's receipts, especially for any cash transactions that aren't Business-to-Business (B2B) through a traceable electronic medium.
+	1. Being perfectly content and confident that the customer any ways won't report the Customer's Copy of a receipt to any government agency; while also relying on the fact that most investigative agencies do not have the incentive or the means to search for all of the Customers' Copies of a merchant's receipts, especially for any cash transactions that aren't conducted Business-to-Business (B2B) through a traceable electronic medium.

 	1. Further relying on the fact that lawyers, accountants, and other "fixers" will take care of any legal actions taken by a government agency for discrepancies in a corporation's accounting and trade practices.